Refinitiv/refinitiv-ui/documents/src/pages/elements/slider.md

 <ef-slider show-input-field min="0" max="100" from="10" to="50" range></ef-slider>
 ```

-## Set steps
+## Setting steps
-The `step` attribute specifies the size of each increment or decrement on the slider control.
-By default, the slider will not show step marks but this can be set using `show-steps`.
+The `step` attribute specifies the size of each increment or decrement on Slider control.
+By default, Slider will not show step marks but this can be set using `show-steps`.

 ::
 ```javascript